On this page...

 According to Iowa statue, all teacher candidates graduating from an Iowa institution after January 1st 2013 must attain the qualifying score on authorized assessments before they can be considered a program completer.

-Required Test & Qualifying Scores
+Required Test and Qualifying Scores

 Standards for Practitioner Preparation